 For those who haven’t yet figured it out, I’m often writing things I need to read or hear myself.
 So today, I’m reminding myself of how much I love to walk.

 The insanely busy holiday season, coupled with the rainy and/or cold weather and my generally low moods lately have meant that I’ve not been walking nearly as much as usual.
 Like maybe 3-4 days of every week, at most, and only two miles or so when I do walk.
 For someone who used to walk five miles EVERY day (no matter the weather), this is a considerable slump.
 My bathroom scales know it, but more importantly, my mind and body feel it.
 I really, really need to get going again.
 Hence the pep talk.

 It’s not a hard argument to make, though.
 I agree with Pang; I’m crazy about cities that reward walking.
-In this category I would immediately think of London, as he mentions, but also of Paris, Rome, San Francisco, Boston, Washington DC and pretty much any charming little town on either coast.
+In this category I would immediately think of London, as he mentions, but also of Paris, Rome, New York, San Francisco, Boston, Washington DC and pretty much any charming little town on either coast.
 Come to think of it, once you figure out where the sidewalks, bike lanes or other pedestrian-friendly roads are, almost anyplace can reward walking.

 Cities offer an energy and vitality not found anywhere else, but suburban and rural settings have unique charms, too.
 No matter where we are walking, our minds are on a scavenger hunt for images that inspire, amuse, educate or palliate.
 Whether we snap photos with a man-made camera or gather visual memories with only our neurological equipment, we are building a scrapbook of comfort and joy that will stay with us on an unconscious level, even as our minds must return to focus on other tasks.